Relative $K$-theory via 0-cycles in finite characteristic: The de Rham-Witt complex and -theory

 which on local sections is given by

 and

 is an isomorphism. \end{thm}

-Using \thmref{thm:RS-main}, we can now prove the following stronger version of \propref{prop:Milnor-reln-main}.
-This will play a key role in the proof of the main results of this manuscript.
+By combining \propref{prop:Milnor-reln-main}, \lemref{lem:DWC-inj} and \thmref{thm:RS-main}, we now prove the following key result.
+This will play a crucial role in the proofs of the main theorems.
+This result is also used in \cite[\S~6]{Morrow} without a proof when $R$ is local.

-\begin{thm} Let $R$ be a regular semi-local ring containing a field $k$ of characteristic $p > 2$ and let $X = \Spec(R)$.
-Let $n \ge 0$ be an integer.
+\begin{thm} Let $X$ be a regular scheme over a field $k$ of characteristic $p > 0$ and let $n \ge 0$ be an integer.
 Then the canonical maps of sheaves of pro-abelian groups